Organizing virtual events: All you need to know

 Marketing the event: In addition to standard marketing, I recommend publishing special instructions, if needed.
 For example, if you would like to engage the participants more, invite them to do that prior to the event, switch their sound and video mode to ON, and prepare the questions.
 Additionally, it’s important to clearly explain the technical steps in order to join.
 That way, the participants will be able to prepare in advance.

 Technical details: In a virtual event, the technical details are similar to the offline events.
 The microphone is replaced by the speaker button, the cable that connects the computer and the screen switches to the share screen button, and the Q&A replaces the chat.
 Make sure that you and the moderators are in a quiet environment and your internet connection is strong and won’t be interrupted.
-Test the equipment prior to the event to make sure you won’t have any unexpected issues.
+Finally, test the equipment prior to the event to make sure you won’t have any unexpected issues.

 More during the event: The participants’ attention is easily distracted, it’s a short way to lose them to their phone, computer, or other interruptions.
 That’s why all the preparations you have made during the previous steps will help you create a successful, smooth and valuable event for your attendees.